 - University Marketing reserves the right to reschedule messages if email volume to a particular audience is high.

-- University Advancement reserves the right to determine the appropriate audience for any message being sent.
+- University Marketing reserves the right to determine the appropriate audience for any message being sent.

-- University Advancement reserves the right to approve or decline a message request.
+- University Marketing reserves the right to approve or decline a message request.

-- University Advancement reserves the right to prioritize outgoing messages based on email volume or solicitation requests.
+- University Marketing reserves the right to prioritize outgoing messages based on email volume or solicitation requests.

 - Broadcast email may not be used for: